-RomaRising offers quiet, respectful black and white images of dignity, argument to those who would discriminate, that first we consider human terms.
-Among these mostly anonymous souls, a few have capacity to become ministers within governments, society-wide leaders.
-Indeed, Mr. Ciprian Necula is State Secretary in the Ministry of European Union Funds, representing the Romanian Government.
+RomaRising offers quiet, respectful black and white images of dignity, counter argument to those who would discriminate.
+First, we consider human terms.
+Among these mostly anonymous souls, a few even have capacity to perform as ministers within governments, and as society-wide leaders.
+Indeed, Mr. Ciprian Necula did become State Secretary in the Ministry of European Union Funds, representing the Romanian Government.
 There are further such individuals in other folios.

 Alas, some of the most prepared Roma we encountered are sequestered to the "Gypsy Bubble" of Romani Affairs.
-Others are unable even to use hard-earned university degrees to seek employment.
+Others are unable to use hard-earned university degrees to seek employment.
 Some of the most gifted have chosen to emigrate to locales where peace and security allow them lives of normalcy.
 Witness the obvious sense of freedom on the visages of those within the Canada folio.

-My hope is that majorities everywhere will come to recognise that these individuals of RomaRising are treasure, talents of vast ability, any society’s found treasure.
+Our hope is that majorities everywhere will come to recognise that these individuals of RomaRising are talents of vast ability, any society’s found treasure.
 Regardless of their chosen paths, one discovers them to be superlative embodiments of our common humanity.

 Chad Evans Wyatt and Mary Evelyn Porter